hjjg200/pocketserver/README.md

 - ffmpeg is run using `popen` because I got invalid operation error using exec.Cmd.Run
 - using HTTP is recommended for better throughput
 - calling repeated ReadDir on mounted icloud drive causes freeze
+- using go native os functions for IO cause hang even when using 1 CPU (possibly due to syscall errors)

 ## Features